|Title:||Dealing with the Past of Intergroup Violence: Psychological Reactions to Collective Wrongdoings|

 has focused on these questions from a social psychological perspective.

-Future work will need to investigate two questions: first, it needs to be experimentally examined how we can increase peoples readiness and willingness to publicly acknowledge and also accept their groups responsibility for hurting other group members.
-Second, further research needs to focus victim group responses to different perpetrators reactions to their wrongdoings such as denial, acceptance of responsibility, emotions of guilt, shame etc. On a more general level, research needs to examine which reaction will lead to re- humanization of the perpetrator group, trust, and ultimately reconciliation.
+Future work will need to investigate two questions: first, it needs to be experimentally examined how we can increase peoples' readiness and willingness to publicly acknowledge and also accept their group's responsibility for hurting other groups' members.
+Second, further research needs to focus victim group responses to different perpetrators' reactions to their wrongdoings such as denial, acceptance of responsibility, emotions of guilt, shame etc. On a more general level, research needs to examine which reaction will lead to re- humanization of the perpetrator group, trust, and ultimately reconciliation.